 Manfred Sellink, Bruegel: The Complete Paintings, Drawings and Prints.
 Ludion, 2007.

-Philippe and Françoise Roberts-Jones, Bruegel, Flammarrion, 2012
+Philippe and Françoise Roberts-Jones, Bruegel, Flammarion, 2012

 Walter S Gibson, Bruegel, Thames & Hudson, 1977